-The following post is about the Dividend Growth Strategy: Should even young people do it?
-Or should they just go for index and growth stocks (more risky stocks) and then when they’re older, switch over to dividend growth stocks?
+The following post is about the Dividend Growth Strategy: Should young people do it?
+Or should they just go for index and growth stocks (riskier stocks) and then switch to dividend growth stocks when they get older?

-I asked the following question on a DGI board:
+I posted the question on a DGI board:

-Thoughts about AT&T for young investors with lot’s of time?
-Future returns are probably around 4-6% dividend return and 2% EPS growth.
-A solid investment for older investors, but one could argue that young investors should neglect AT&T and find stocks with better growth (Say Medtronic).
-What do you think ?
+Future returns are probably around 4% to 6% dividend return and 2% EPS growth.
+A solid investment for older investors but one could argue that young investors should neglect AT&T and find stocks with better growth (Medtronic, for example).
+What do you think?

 - Well if someone is looking for growth stock then yes T is a sucker.
-I had 29 shares of T back on 9/2015.
+I had 29 shares of T back in 9/2015.
 With DRIPs, I get to 32.05 shares right now with 12% growth.
-Not that much but the opportunity is there to make some money )
+Not that much but the opportunity is there to make some money.

 - For young investors with lots of time, T is a mistake.
 They should be focused on growth stocks, which will return many times over what T will return 20 years or more in the future.